vgalin/html2image/README.md

 ```

 ## Using the CLI
-HTML2image comes with a CLI which you can use to generate screenshots from files and urls on the go.
+HTML2image comes with a Command Line Interface which you can use to generate screenshots from files and urls on the go.

 The CLI is a work in progress and may be subject to changes.
 You can call it by typing `hti` or `html2image` into a terminal.